mb13apy/liftoff-assignments/P2-Project_Outline/README.md

   <li><b>Contact Form</b>: Travelers may enter and submit their contact information to request further information about available adventures.</li>
   <li><b>Booking Form</b>: Travelers will be able to book their next adventure and define selections such as type of cabin and cabin mate on a cruise.</li>
   <li><b>Credit Card Authorization Form</b>: Travelers will be able to complete the form required for the travel agent to accept payments via credit card.</li>
-  <li><b>User Login</b>: Travelers will be able to create accounts with a profile page and be able to view account balances, submit payments, etc.</li>
+  <li><b>User Login</b>: Travelers will be able to create accounts with a profile page and be able to view account balances, submit payments, etc. Ideally, travelers would also be able to favorite other travelers and initialize communication with other travelers via email.</li>
   <li><b>Create Post</b>: Travelers will have the ability to create blog posts and upload photos of their adventures.
-Ideally, travelers would also be able to favorite other travelers and initialize communication with other travelers via email.
 All information will appear in the traveler's profile.</li>
   <li><b>Search</b>: Travelers will be able to search for blog posts, adventures, and other travelers using keywords.</li>
 </ul>